 Instructions

-While the vegetables are cooking with the bacon, dice up the potatoes, and cut the corn kernals of the cobs.
-When the diced vegetables start to soften, its time to add the corn and potatoes!
+While the vegetables are cooking with the bacon, dice up the potatoes, and cut the corn kernels of the cobs.
+When the diced vegetables start to soften, it's time to add the corn and potatoes!
 Mix everything together in the pot or kettle, then add your beer, and let it de-glaze the pan.

 Once you've de-glazed the chowder it's time to add remaining chicken stock, herbs, and the cream, and then let the whole thing simmer away.
 The potatoes you added will cook in the liquid and the starch will help thicken the chowder.
 All that's left is seasoning the chowder with salt and freshly cracked pepper!